 On And Off the Mat

-Yoga is often associated with actions that occur on a rectangular mat.
+Spiritual Practice is often associated with actions that occur on a rectangular mat or meditation cushion.
 From one perspective this is valid.
 There are important techniques to learn that open the possibility of a new way of living, experiencing ourselves and the world around us.

-Vedanta 'practice' is typically associated with non-doing or meetings to explore questions about consciousness.
-This may be followed by meditation - as part of the gathering or afterwards.
+Vedanta 'practice' is typically associated with non-doing, subtle practice and/or meetings to explore questions about consciousness.
+This may include meditation - as part of the gathering or afterwards.

-Either way the 'real' practice begins in relationships with people and in our daily activities - 'Life is the Teacher' is a good way to express this reality.
+Either way the 'full' practice begins in relationships - with people and in our daily activities - 'Life is the Teacher' is a good way to express this reality.

-Equipping people with the tools and capability to bring a conscious approach to all aspects of living is central to my approach.
+Equipping people with the tools and capability to bring a conscious approach to all aspects of living is central to holistic practice that can allow spiritual development/Self-realisation.
 This is why I draw on the wisdom contained in: Yoga, Ayurveda, The Fourth Way, Adviata Vedanta and the Direct Path.

 This approach promotes: